gustavo-diaz/gustavo-diaz/README.md

 ### Welcome

-I am a Postdoctoral Fellow in the [Department of Political Science](https://www.mcmaster.ca/) at [McMaster University](https://politicalscience.mcmaster.ca/).
-I study comparative politics and quantitative methods.
+I am an Assistant Professor of Instruction in the [Department of Political Science](https://polisci.northwestern.edu) at [McMaster University](https://www.northwestern.edu).
+I teach courses on statistics, statistical programming, and computational social science.

-I received my PhD from the [Department of Political Science](https://pol.illinois.edu/) at the [University of Illinois at Urbana-Champaign](https://illinois.edu/) in 2021.
-Before joining McMaster, I was a postdoctoral fellow at the [Center for Inter-American Policy and Research](https://stonecenter.tulane.edu/cipr) at [Tulane University](https://tulane.edu/).
+My research develops standards to navigate research design tradeoffs in the social sciences, with focus on causal inference and computational social science.
+My substantive work applies these ideas to questions in comparative politics and political behavior.

 Here, you will find repositories associated with my research and teaching projects.